WinklesIT/DeskSave/README.md

-A free Windows tool that backs up your personal files, browser bookmarks, printers, wallpaper, and app settings — then restores them on a new or rebuilt PC.
+A free Windows tool for IT professionals/Users that backs up your personal files, browser bookmarks, printers, wallpaper, and app settings — then restores them on a new or rebuilt PC.
 No installation required.

 ---